Kria™ KR260 Robotics Starter Kit

 Network Time Synchronization Workstation-KR260 (PTP Demo)

-In this demo KR260 will set its clock as slave and the Linux host workstation will serve as the clock master.
-The KR260 clock will sync with the Linux host workstation clock after a brief synchronization period.
+In this demo, KR260 sets its clock as slave and the Linux host workstation serves as the clock master.
+The KR260 clock syncs with the Linux host workstation clock after a brief synchronization period.

 [global]